Reducing, reusing and recycling plastic bags and wrap

 - dry cleaning bags.

-When in doubt, don't recycle items you are unsure about.
-Bags and wrap with food particles or excess moisture —or that are labeled compostable or biodegradable—can disrupt the recycling process and prevent the reuse of entire loads of recovered bags and wrap.
+When in doubt, don't recycle it if you're not sure.
+Bags and wrap that are wet or dirty—or that are labeled compostable or biodegradable—can disrupt the recycling process and prevent the reuse of entire loads of recovered bags and wrap.

 Take your plastic wrap and bags to drop-off locations

-You can recycle clean and dry plastic wrap and bags at participating store drop-off locations.
+You can recycle clean and dry plastic wrap and bags at many grocery stores and other retailers.
+Check with local stores to find out what they take.

 Do more: set up or encourage collection programs